dotnet/docs/docs/core/introduction.md

 ms.custom: "updateeachrelease"
 recommendations: false
 ---
 # What is .NET?
+Introduction and overview

-.NET is a free, cross-platform, open source developer platform for [building applications](tutorials/with-visual-studio-code.md). .NET is built on a [high-performance runtime](https://devblogs.microsoft.com/dotnet/category/performance/) that is used in production by many [high-scale apps](https://devblogs.microsoft.com/dotnet/category/developer-stories/).
+.NET is a free, cross-platform, open source developer platform for building applications. .NET is built on a [high-performance runtime](https://devblogs.microsoft.com/dotnet/category/performance/) that is used in production by many [high-scale apps](https://devblogs.microsoft.com/dotnet/category/developer-stories/).

-You can [download and use .NET](https://dotnet.microsoft.com/download) for building many types of apps.
+You can [download .NET](https://dotnet.microsoft.com/download) and use it for building many types of apps.

 **Cloud apps**